Saturday, June 27, 2026

 We crave transformation.

-We crave sudden colour.
+We crave sudden color.

 Life employs a comparable palette.